 When is the AllTrust data breach payout date?

-Payments and credit monitoring codes will be issued approximately 75 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments and credit monitoring codes approximately 75 days after the court grants final approval of the settlement.

 Why is there a class action settlement?

-The class action lawsuit was filed after AllTrust Networks and Aspire USA experienced a cybersecurity incident in February 2024, potentially exposing sensitive personal information belonging to several thousand people.
-Plaintiffs alleged negligence, breach of implied contract, unjust enrichment, and violations of California consumer protection laws.
+The class action lawsuit alleged AllTrust Networks and Aspire USA experienced a cybersecurity incident in February 2024 that potentially exposed sensitive personal information belonging to several thousand people.
+The plaintiffs claimed negligence, breach of implied contract, unjust enrichment and violations of California consumer protection laws.

 The defendants deny the allegations but agreed to settle to avoid the expense and risk of continued litigation.